Strategic National Stockpile (SNS)

 Protecting the public’s health through the Strategic National Stockpile

 In a public health emergency, authorities such as the Federal government and the State of Hawaii will take action to safeguard state residents and visitors.
-The Hawaii State Department of Health (DOH) plays an integral part in such an effort by planning for and operating emergency distribution of lifesaving pharmaceuticals.
+The Hawaii State Department of Health (DOH) plays an integral part in such an effort by planning for and operating emergency distribution of lifesaving pharmaceuticals and other devices.

 This is done in partnership with the US Centers for Disease Control & Prevention (CDC), which has created a Strategic National Stockpile (SNS) designed to distribute pharmaceuticals and antidotes to protect the American public in the event of a natural disaster, bioterror attack, or pandemic.
 This cache can be sent quickly to any state if local hospitals and pharmacies will not have enough medical countermeasures to meet the general public’s demand.
 These are often distributed through so-called PODs.

 A POD (Point of Distribution) site is a location where you can go to get medications or vaccines during a public health emergency.
 POD sites are typically set up in familiar and easily accessible locations, such as schools and community centers, etc.

 Routine medical care is not provided in a POD.
 Instead, the sole purpose of a POD is to distribute medication or vaccine quickly to large numbers of people during a public health emergency to prevent illness.

 During a public health emergency, such as a disease outbreak or bioterrorism event, DOH will be tasked with opening PODs to provide medications, vaccines, or medical supplies to anyone in the community who has been exposed to the disease.